 Above: Closeup of mussels and mussels growing on ropes.

 Through our research, DEI has developed pre-seeded ropes for the mussel aquaculture industry, and initial trials show that a gold variety we produced through selective breeding may grow well in Downeast’s colder waters.

 The Downeast Fisheries Partnership supported DEI’s efforts in 2020 to demonstrate the use of vacant lobster pounds for aquaculture of its gold mussels.
 DFP then assembled a group of partners, which included the Sunrise County Economic Council, Maine Sea Grant and DEI.
-This partnership was awarded funding to create pilot mussel farms in Washington County, which will be deployed in 2021.
+This partnership was awarded funding to work with commercial fishermen to expand mussel farming further east than is typically practices, and create pilot mussel farms.
+The farms were deployed in 2021.